pasqualedem/IMPterpreter/docs/doc.md

 <div style="page-break-after: always;"></div>
 ## 4. Usage

-Load the **Main.hs** module from an haskell shell,  and then type `main` to launch IMPterpreter, this should be shown:
+Load the **Main.hs** module from the ghci shell, and then type `main` to launch IMPterpreter, this should be shown:

 ![image-20210103202322514](imgs\main.png)